 Are New Comedians Predisposed To Struggle Needlessly?
 It’s Obvious To Me…

-But if you go to any open mic, you would not believe that last statement to be true.
+But if you go to any open mic, you might not believe that last statement to be true.
 So, where’s the disconnect?

 The Big Disconnect